What is a portable air conditioner?

-Do portable air conditioners collect water/ need to be drained?
+Do portable air conditioners collect water/need to be drained?

 As portable air conditioners cool the air, they also dehumidify it.
 The water they condense out of the air is dripped into the internal reservoir or exhausted out the exhaust hose.
-The self-evaporative or auto drain feature, help evaporate the collected condensation automatically in most environments.
+The self-evaporative or auto drain feature helps evaporate the collected condensation automatically in most environments.
 If the environment has high humidity, the unit may require draining.
 Some of our PACs have an upper drain port for optional continuous gravity draining.

 Are portable air conditioners energy efficient?

 Energy Efficiency Rating (EER) shows the energy efficiency of the air conditioner.
-The higher the EER, the more energy efficient the air conditioner.
-To get the EER, divide the unit’s BTUs by the wattage (BTU power / wattage).
+The higher the EER, the more energy-efficient the air conditioner.
+To get the EER, divide the unit’s BTUs by the wattage (BTU power/wattage).